mjmurtag/CleanCodeApp/README.md

    This is not an assertion that I can justify.
 I can’t provide any references to research that shows that very small functions are better.

-  'What experience has taught me, through long trial and error, is that functions should be very small.',
+  What experience has taught me, through long trial and error, is that functions should be very small.

   Do One Thing